MisterCoffey/MisterCoffey.github.io/_posts/2017-02-08-BillboardProject.md

 ---
 layout: post
-Author: Billboard
+Author: Coffey
+Title: Is Song Length the 'Key' to Chart Success?
 ---

-Does the length of a song hold the secret its success?
+Does the length of a song hold the secret its success on the Billboard charts?
+The results are inconclusive, but there was a big difference between the length of rock songs in 2000 when compared to other genres.

-After examining the Billboard Hot 100 chart, the answer is inconclusive.

-There is a very weak correlation between the length of a song and its success on the chart in 2000.
-In fact, the only strong correlations are between chart positions in adjoining weeks, as demonstrated by the heat map below.
+Song length was not correlated to Billboard chart success in 2000.
+In fact, the only strong correlations were between chart positions in adjoining weeks, as demonstrated by the heat map below.

 ![heatmap](../images/Project2Billboard/Heat_Chart.png)

 In 2000, a song was more likely to enter the charts at No. 80 than any other position.
 This makes sense as one would expect a song to enter towards the bottom and climb to the top.

+![heatmap](../images/Project2Billboard/Histo.png)

 There were of course exceptions to this rule.

-![heatmap](../images/Project2Billboard/Histo.png)

 Santana's 'Maria, Maria' entered the charts at No. 15, making it an outlier in terms of its initial chart position.
-Perhaps surprising, but consider that in 2000, Santana was a Woodstock legend with roughly 30 years of recording experience.
+Surprising perhaps, but consider at that point, Santana was a Woodstock legend with roughly 30 years of recording experience.

 ![heatmap](../images/Project2Billboard/woodstock.png)